Crowdsourcing Lexical Diversity: Crowdsourcing Methodology

-In designing the task, we employed the multi-step answering approach outlined by \citet{mohammad2013}, in which SL-TL comparison tasks were decomposed into smaller and simpler queries.
-Workers were tasked with evaluating whether a given SL word is associated with an equivalent TL word.
-This structured approach, also known as the chain-of-thought (CoT) method \cite{lin2024}, facilitates the logical progression of tasks, allowing non-expert contributors to complete them more effectively and ultimately enhancing the overall performance of crowdsourcing tasks.
+In this step, we use \textit{LingoGap}, described in \Cref{secLingoGap}, a crowdsourcing tool developed to identify lexical gaps and equivalent words in a given language pair.

+A requester—using the \textit{admin} interface—creates a task and configures its details, including the description, language pair, and date.
+He or she selects source lemmas and their glosses from the SF dataset constructed in the source language.
+Additionally, He or she provides comprehensive \emph{instructions} and clear \emph{guidelines} for crowd workers through a customized spreadsheet template (see \Cref{tab:guidelines_english_arabic}), which includes nine default guidelines.
+These guidelines can be added, edited, or removed depending on the language pair involved in the experiment.
+For instance, one guideline prohibits the use of machine translation for defining words.

-After task creation, crowd workers use LingoGap's worker interface\footnote{\url{http://lingogap.disi.unitn.it/}} and follow guidelines to answer multi-step questions for each source word presented sequentially.
-Each word prompts three multiple-choice questions (MCQs), where the utility of MCQs for domain-targeted tasks has been demonstrated by \citet{welbl2017} for conducting lexical semantic tasks.
-The three choices are: 1)~Determine if the target language includes the meaning.
-If not, this meaning is recorded as a lexical gap in the target language.
-2)~If included, compare meanings, the source meaning and a list of target meanings, and choose the equivalent from the list.
-3)~If included in the target language and the meaning is not listed, add the missing target lemma and gloss.
-Both interfaces are detailed in Section 5, illustrating our experiments conducted for the case study.
+Once a task is created, crowd workers access the \textit{worker} interface\footnote{\url{http://lingogap.disi.unitn.it/}} and follow the provided guidelines to answer multi-step questions for each source word, presented sequentially.
+Each word prompts three \emph{multiple-choice questions (MCQs)}.
+The utility of MCQs for domain-targeted tasks has been demonstrated by \citet{welbl2017} in lexical semantic evaluations.
+The example below illustrates a semantic equivalence task for the English word “\textit{cider}” in comparison with Arabic:

+\textbf{Question:} ``\textit{Does the Arabic language include an equivalent meaning to the English word described below?
+If yes, please write the Arabic word along with its definition.}''